paperswithcode/releasing-research-code/README.md

 # Resources for Code Release in Machine Learning

-This repository contains resources for those wanting to publish a high impact ML research repository.
+This repository contains official **NeurIPS 2020 code submission** resources.

+For NeurIPS 2020 code submissions we recommend using a [README.md template](#readmemd-template) and checking as many items on the [ML Code Completeness Checklist](#ml-code-completeness-checklist) as possible.

+The recommendation is based on a [data-driven analysis](https://medium.com/paperswithcode) of what makes a research code repository have high impact.

 ## README.md template